ianderrington/genai/docs/Managenai/build_plan.md

 ## Goals

-1. Manual, and automated use of GenAI to [improve and refine](#improve-and-refine-content) content already present.
+1. Manual, and automated effective use of GenAI to [improve and refine](#improve-and-refine-content) content, and code, already present.
 1. Automatic triggering of GenAI to [incorporate new](#incorporate-new-content) content coming from external inputs.
 1. Automated [content searches] for information inputs based on appropriate information feeds.
 1. Responsive [Chatty AI Oracle](#ai-oracle)
 1. Agentic AI Oracle with varying degrees of veracity.

+## Methods
+1. Use AI to create as many components of this as possible.
+    - Copilot and GPT4 for manual-enabled coding.
+    - Explore autocoding solutions already on market
+    - Build with autocoding solutions already on market.
+        - Share evaluations in Blogs

 ## Needs

 - To Automatically specific content fix content already present:
     - [x] Basic by file
-    - [ ] High quality by file
+    - [ ] High quality by file --> Prompt optimizations
-    - [ ] a crawler
+    - [ ] A crawler
 - [Incorporate new content](#incorporate-new-content)
     - [ ] (In progress) Establish Indexing and measured effective retrieval
     - [ ] To Identify content locations to file